Virtualization-projects/rancher-labs-wiki/Service-Discovery-API-reference.md

 2. Add 1+ services to the environment using **service.create** API.
 For the service, you also have to define the launchConfig using launchConfig.create api.

-3. Once you decide there are no more services to be added, the environment can be activated using **environment.activate** API.
-This call DOESN'T activate the services, it just updates the environment state to Active indicating that there are no more services can be added as this point.

-4. Once environment is activated, all the services in it can be launched using **environment.activateServices** API.
+3. All services in the environment can be launched using **environment.activateServices** API.
 The API will trigger services activation (the order is determined based on services relationship).
 To note: services also can be activated individually by using **service.activate** API.

-5. Service activation will consists of:
+5. Service activation consists of:

 * setting up the LB if specified
 * setting up the HealthCheck if specified
 * Starting container n=scale instances with options defined in launch config.
 If no scale option is specified, one container is started per service

+6. Active service can be deactivated using **service.deactivate** API
+7. If user wants to rebuild the service (say, after bumping up the scale parameter), **service.restart** should be called for the active service.

 API Targets, Fields (* - required) and Actions
 ----------